damienjburks/damienjburks/README.md

 ## Who Am I? 🤔

-Welcome to my GitHub Repository!
-I am an SVP of Cloud Security Engineering at Citi (officially), but my unofficial title (or what I call myself) is a _Principal Cloud DevSecOps Engineer_.
-I am also the Founder of [The DevSec Blueprint (DSB)](https://github.com/devsecblueprint), Open Source Contributor, and Content Creator.
-I create content in various forms like blog posts and articles, YouTube videos, and shorts or reels.
-I am exceptionally passionate about Cloud Security and DevSecOps, and I enjoy teaching what I know and sharing tips and tricks on how to start a career securing the cloud!
+Hey there, I’m Damien — a Cloud Security & DevSecOps Engineer, Open Source Contributor, and Founder of [The DevSec Blueprint (DSB)](https://github.com/devsecblueprint).
+I'm deeply passionate about building secure infrastructure, automating security, and making cloud-native security easier to understand and apply.

+I regularly share content on YouTube, write technical blogs, contribute to open-source, and mentor folks breaking into security.
+Whether you're here to learn, collaborate, or get inspired — welcome to my corner of the internet. 🙌🏽

+If you want to learn more about me and what it is that I do, please check out my website: [Damien Burks](https://damienjburks.com)

 ## Languages, Tools, and Frameworks ⚙️
 <!-- For more icons please follow  https://github.com/devicons/devicon -->